Navigating the ECMAScript® 2015 Language Specification

 IdentifierName ⇒ not a valid property accessor using the dot notation.

-I’m @_vhf on Twitter, feel free to follow me there.
+I'm @_vhf (opens new window) on Twitter, feel free to follow me there.